esciencecenter-digital-skills/intro-to-deep-learning-archaeology/_episodes/02-keras.md

 > >
 > > We can check the balance of classes by counting the number of ones for each
 > > of the columns in the one-hot-encoded target,
-> > which shows the training set has 121 Adelie, 98 Gentoo and 54 Chinstrap samples.
+> > which shows the training set has 699 data points for `Consumption: drinking`, and 1715 for `Food consumption: plate, dish, bowl`.
 > > ~~~
 > > y_train.sum()
 > > ~~~